ojalaw/Formula_One_Quiz/README.md

 CDN jsdeliver was used to serve static assets bootstrap and jquery to improve performance and reliability.

 [Google Fonts](https://fonts.google.com/)
-Google fonts were used to import Lato and Roboto fonts which is used on all pages throughout the project.
+Google fonts were used to import Titillium Web font which is used throughout the project.

 [Font awesome](https://fontawesome.com/)
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Font Awesome was used for the logo and social media links in the footer.

 [Github](https://github.com/)
 GitHub is used to store the projects code after being pushed from Git.